Which Is Better, Wix Analytics or Google Analytics?

 Google Analytics 4 dashboard showing user acquisition and engagement metrics

-For most Wix website owners, Google Analytics 4 is the better choice - and you should connect it to your site as soon as possible, even if you continue using Wix Analytics alongside it.
+For most Wix website owners, Google Analytics 4 is the better choice.
+You should connect it to your site as soon as possible, even if you continue using Wix Analytics alongside it.

 Here's the simple breakdown: